LBHackney-IT/resident-vulnerabilities-api/README.md

-# LBH Base API
+# LBH Resident Vulnerabilities API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Resident Vulnerabilities API retrieves vulnerability data from Qlik There are two GET endpoints one which provides all the data and one for a specific ID

 ## Stack